Tremors and horocycle dynamics on the moduli space of translation surfaces: Introduction

 \begin{remark}\name{remark: other loci} Theorem \ref{thm: more detailed} is also true if $\EE$ is replaced with any of the other eigenform loci $\EE_D \subset \HH(1,1)$.
 See \S \ref{subsec: nested} for more details. \end{remark}

-For certain $q \in \EE$ and $\beta \in \tremspace_q$, we can give a complete description of the closure of $Uq_1$ where $q_1 = \trem_{q, \beta}$.
+For certain $q \in \EE$ and $\beta \in \tremspace_q$, we can give a complete description of the closure of $Uq_1$ where $q_1 = \trem_\beta(q)$.
 To state this result we will need a measurement of the size of a tremor and to do this we introduce the {\em total variation} $|L|_q(\beta)$ of $\beta \in \tremspace_q$, see \S \ref{subsec: length} for the definition.
-Also we say that $q \in \EE$ is {\em aperiodic} if the horizontal foliation is not periodic, i.e. it is either minimal or contains a slit separating the surface into two tori on which the horizontal foliation is minimal.
+Also we say that $q \in \EE$ is {\em aperiodic} if the horizontal foliation of $M_q$ is not periodic, i.e. it is either minimal or contains a horizontal slit separating the surface into two tori so that the restriction of the horizontal foliation to each torus is minimal.